shabaz123/easyL1105/README.md

 The fix is easy, it is possible to patch a resistor onto the underside of the PCB, using an 0805 sized resistor and a short length of 30 AWG Kynar wire.

 # Example Project
+Go into the [**MyStarterProject**](https://github.com/shabaz123/easyL1105/tree/main/MyStarterProject) folder to see an example project called **app_L1105** (and if you plan to use GCC on Linux, then you need the **set_env.sh** file that is also in the MyStarterProject folder; save it to any convenient location).

-Go into the [**MyStarterProject**](https://github.com/shabaz123/easyL1105/tree/main/MyStarterProject) folder, to see an example project.
-Go into the **app_L1105** folder within there, and you'll find notes explaining how to set up your PC and how to build the code.
+Go into the [**app_L1105**](https://github.com/shabaz123/easyL1105/tree/main/MyStarterProject/app_L1105) folder within MyStarterProject, and you'll find README notes explaining how to set up your PC and how to build the code.

+If you were creating your own app based on the starter code, then rename the folder MyStarterProject to whatever name you want (for instance, MyLEDProject), and within there, retain the app_L1105 folder name (otherwise, you'd have to modify the contents of IDE files or makefiles).
+Then, edit the main.c file to do whatever you wish.

 # Uploading your Application Firmware to the Microcontroller
 Once you have built the example project, you'll want to upload it into the microcontroller.
 The easyL1105 board has a built-in USB-to-UART adapter.
 The miniL1105 board will require an external 3.3V logic level USB-UART adapter.